meshcat-dev/meshcat-python/Readme.rst

 ::

     {
-        "type": "set_object",         // one of set_object, set_transform, or delete
+        "type": "set_object",
-        "path": ["meshcat", "box1"],  // the path of the object "object": <three.js JSON>
+        "path": "/slash/separated/path",  // the path of the object "object": <three.js JSON>
     }

 The format of the ``object`` field is exactly the built-in JSON serialization format from three.js (note that we use the JSON structure, but actually use msgpack for the encoding due to its much better performance).
 For examples of the JSON structure, see the three.js wiki_ .

+Note on redundancy
+    The ``type`` and ``path`` fields are duplicated: they are sent once in the first two ZeroMQ frames and once inside the MsgPack-encoded data.
+This is intentional and makes it easier for the server to handle messages without unpacking them fully.

 .. _wiki: https://github.com/mrdoob/three.js/wiki/JSON-Geometry-format-4
 .. _msgpack: https://msgpack.org/index.html